 The ending felt a bit rushed, but otherwise, this book is one of the best romance novels I’ve read in my entire life.
 And I’ve read a LOT of ’em.

-I’m going to go with watch 4.5 stars out of 5 for The Kiss Quotient.
+I’m going to go with where to buy Pregabalin in canada 4.5 stars out of 5 for The Kiss Quotient.
 Funny, heartwarming and utterly sensual, this book is a must-read for all romantics.

 Read the last book review I did here.